-- · 35 shares of Series A Preferred Stock; and - Series A Common Stock Purchase Warrants to purchase 6,000,000 shares of common stock at \$2.00 per share for a period of five years.
+- 35 shares of Series A Preferred Stock; and - Series A Common Stock Purchase Warrants to purchase 6,000,000 shares of common stock at \$2.00 per share for a period of five years.

 Holders of the Series A Preferred Stock (each a "Holder", collectively, the "Holders") are entitled to receive cumulative preferred dividends at the rate per share of 10% per annum, payable on the first day of September and February of each year.
-So long as certain equity conditions are met, we may elect to pay dividends in either (i) cash, or (ii) shares of our common stock.
-If we pay in shares of common stock, if the shares of common stock are registered for sale by the selling stockholders; provided, however, we shall not be permitted to issue registered shares of Common Stock as dividend payments in the event that the market price is less than \$0.50.
+So long as certain equity conditions are met, we may elect to pay dividends in either (i) cash, or (ii) shares of our C ommon Stock that are eligible for public resale by the Holder under an effective registration statement covering such shares; provided however, we shall not be permitted to issued registered shares of Common Stock as dividend payments in the event that the market price is less than \$0.50.
 In addition, we must make dividend payments in cash if we are unable to make dividend payments in shares of Common Stock that are eligible for public resale by the Holder under an effective registration statement covering such shares.
 The number of shares of Common Stock to be issued as payment of a dividend shall be determined by dividing (i) the total amount of the dividend to be paid in Common Stock by (ii) ninety percent (90%) of the average closing price of the Common Stock for the five-(5) day period prior to such date on the Pink Sheets as reported by Bloomberg Financial L.P. or other eligible market on which the Common Stock trades on.